Softcatala/whisper-ctranslate2/FAQ.md

 # Live transcription does not work

 Make sure that your terminal has permissions to access the microphone.
 In some operating systems like mac OS access can be restricted because of privacy reasons.

+# OSError: PortAudio library not found

+This is a _sounddevice_ library dependency needed for the live transcription functionality.
+If you are running Ubuntu, you can install the necessary library by running:

+    sudo apt-get install libportaudio2